Connections FROM Verizon

 -

-An a-side service token authorizing you to use a Verizon SDI port as the connection origin access point.
+An A-side service token authorizing you to use a Verizon SDI port as the connection origin access point.
 To get an A-side token, work with your Verizon sales representative.
-Once ready, you will receive an email from Equinix with the A-side token information.
+Once ready, you will receive an email from Equinix with the a-side token information.

 -

-Customer portal account.
+An Equinix Customer Portal account.

 -